Global-Chem/global-chem/paper.md

 We looked at BRAF Kinases Inhibitors for Cancer (54), Privileged Scaffolds (47), Common Warheads (29), Emerging PerfluoroAlkyls (27).
 Any kinase inhibitors should exhibit drug-like features similar to what was chosen to CGenFF, privileged scaffolds are any elected scaffolding produced by nature, warheads designed for covalent inhibition, and a stretch into herbicides and toxicity that could be used to kill us.
-3 Failures were captured primarily due to the sulphonyl `SH` and the salt `O` to potassium.
+3 Failures were captured primarily due to the sulphonyl `SH` and the activated oxygen to it's potassium salt counter anion in the perfluoroalkyl.

 <p align="center">
   <img width="500" height="100" src="images/figures/figure_6.png">